-South Sudanese (SSD): The protracted nature of the civil war in South Sudan has heavily impacted on the most vulnerable groups.
-85% of SSD refugees have arrived from 2016 onwards.
+South Sudanese: The protracted nature of the civil war in South Sudan has heavily impacted on the most vulnerable groups.
+85% of the SSD refugees have arrived from 2016 onwards.
 6,622 SSD refugees arrived in January and February 2019.
 Many refugees are survivors or witnesses of serious human rights violations, including SGBV.
-Many have been displaced over the course of the conflict and have experienced the breakdown of traditional social structures and sources of livelihoods as a result.
-UNHCR has identified high numbers of separated and unaccompanied children, single parents, women at risk and persons with medical conditions amongst the SSD refugee community in Uganda.
-In 2019, 15% of the resettlement submission will be of SSD refugees identified as in need of protection during the last verification exercise.
+Many have been displaced multiple times over the course of the conflict and have experienced the breakdown of traditional social structures and sources of livelihoods as a result.
+UNHCR has identified high numbers of separated and unaccompanied children, single parents, women at risk and persons with medical conditions amongst the South Sudanese refugee community in Uganda.
+In 2019, 15% of the resettlement submission will be of SSD refugees, which were identified as in need of protection during the last verification exercise.